image

 Determining communication methods and channels

-Select appropriate communication channels based on stakeholder preferences and the nature of the information being shared.
-Consider a mix of formal and informal methods, such as email updates, video conferences, in-person meetings, project management software, and instant messaging platforms.
-Ensure chosen methods are accessible to all stakeholders and suitable for the type of information being communicated.
+Choose communication channels that align with stakeholder preferences while considering the specific nature of the information being communicated.
+Use a combination of formal and informal communication methods which include email updates, video conferences, face-to-face meetings, project management software platforms, and instant messaging services.
+The selected communication methods must be accessible to every stakeholder while fitting the nature of shared information.

 Establishing communication frequency and schedules